This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 “Hubstaff Talent does not take any commission fees and is 100% free of charge.”

-Requirements: You have to submit your profile for approval, which usually takes two business days.
+Requirements: You have to submit your profile for approval, which usually takes one to two business days.
 This article from Hubstaff Talent will help you through the process of creating a profile.

 Job boards are another great place to search for freelance proofreading jobs.